Skip to main content

 What is annual recurring revenue (ARR) for SaaS?

 Annual recurring revenue (ARR) is the same as MRR, only calculated on a yearly basis.
-It’s used more commonly by SaaS or subscription businesses with longer-term subscriptions, but it can also be useful in end-of-year calculations.
+It’s used more commonly by SaaS or subscription businesses with longer-term subscriptions, such as annual contracts, but it can also be useful in end-of-year calculations.
 ARR is equal to the value of your term subscription’s contracted recurring revenue components, normalized to a one-year period.

 How to calculate annual recurring revenue (ARR)